iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.0/report.md

 > Whenever I use something like spotify the run stops i have been on 3 walks now and it thinks I've done 0<br> :date: __2021-02-26 17:10:23__

-> Cuts out<br> :date: __2021-02-24 21:37:55__

-> Great concept, however crashes every time i use it so unable to use as intended.<br> :date: __2021-02-22 16:32:15__

-> I'm sad to give this such a low review.
-Because if it worked properly it would easily be the best app available for this.
-Unfortunately no matter what I do or how I alter the settings as soon as the screen is locked and the phone is in my pocket this app stops working.
-It requires my phone screen to be unlocked and the app to be open in order to work and that simply isnt compatible with running.
-I hope they fix it because as I said if it's working properly its way above all other alternatives.<br> :date: __2021-02-22 13:19:25__

-> Good at first and helped me get running but the app was constantly crashing.
-Ended up using the plan but not the app.<br> :date: __2021-02-15 21:14:57__

 #### 1-star reviews